mikaello/norwegian-national-id-validator/README.md

 ## Usage

 ### `validateNorwegianIdNumber(value)`
 This method validates if the given value is a valid Norwegian national identity number.
-NOTE: Validation of check digits (the two last digits in an ID-number) is not yet implemented, see #1.

 ### `possibleAgesOfPersonWithIdNumber(value)`
 This method returns a list with all the possible ages that a person with an ID equal to the given value can have.